Contents

 The behaviour is different for other deployment scenarios:

-• COPE (Android 11+): The EMM can remove just the work profile (preserving personal data), issue a full factory reset, or - with AMAPI - use the RELINQUISH_OWNERSHIP command to convert the device to an unmanaged personal device.
+• COPE (Android 11+): The EMM can remove just the work profile (preserving personal data), issue a full factory reset, or - with AMAPI - use the RELINQUISH_OWNERSHIP command to convert the device to an unmanaged personal device while preserving personal data.
+This is useful for device hand-off at the end of a hardware refresh cycle.

 • COPE (Android 8-10): The older architecture treated COPE as a fully managed device with a work profile on top.
 Removing management factory resets the device, same as fully managed.